-Report of the Directors, continued
+Report of the Directors, continued For the year ended 30 June 2021

 DATA PRIVACY

 The Fund has polices in place to comply with The Data Protection (Bailiwick of Guernsey) Law, 2017 (as amended) and to the extent that goods or services are offered to individuals within the EU, the EU data protection regime introduced by the General Data Protection Regulation (Regulation 2016/679) (together he "Data Protection Legislation").
 The Fund's Data Protection Notice ("the Notice") describes how your personal data is collected, handled, stored, disclosed, and otherwise processed to meet the Fund's data protection obligations in compliance with with the Data Protection Legislation.
 Shareholders can obtain a copy of the Notice by contacting the Fund Secretary at Sarnia House, Le Truchot, St Peter Port, Guernsey GY1 1GR or by telephoning +44 1481 737600.